What We Do

 Currently Ongoing Clinical Trials

-• - Evaluation of the effect of kefir on sleep quality and gut microbiome in healthy subjects:
+• - The effect of hydrogen-rich jelly on sleep quality in healthy subjects: A randomized, double-blind, placebo-controlled, parallel study

 Study Participants